James Mitchell

 Hiking Trails

-Explore miles of scenic trails through pine forests and along mountain ridges.
-Popular options include:
+Miles of scenic trails through pine forests and mountain ridges.

-- David Boren Trail: 16-mile loop around Broken Bow Lake with stunning water views
+- David Boren Trail: 16-mile loop with stunning lake views

-- Beaver Lodge Nature Trail: Easy 1-mile family-friendly loop
+- Beaver Lodge Nature Trail: Easy 1-mile family loop

-- Cedar Bluff Nature Trail: Short but scenic trail with river views
+- Cedar Bluff Nature Trail: Short scenic trail with river views

 Kayaking & Canoeing

-Paddle through calm waters and gentle rapids on the Mountain Fork River or explore the expansive Broken Bow Lake:
+Paddle calm waters on the Mountain Fork River or explore Broken Bow Lake.

 - River Floats: 2-4 hour trips through scenic forest corridors